getlynx/LynxCI/README.md

 # [Lynx][1] Cryptocurrency Installer (LynxCI)

-Creates a Lynx cryptocurrency node that confirms and relays transactions, and runs an eco-friendly built-in miner.
+Creates a Lynx cryptocurrency node that confirms and relays transactions, provides wallet functions and runs an eco-friendly, built-in solo miner.

 ## One line install script